Natalie Tankersley, DVM, MS – Owner

 Megan McMahon, DVM

 Dr. Megan grew up in St. Francis, Minnesota.
 She attended the University of Minnesota Twin Cities where she earned both her Bachelor of Science in Animal Science (2018), and her Doctorate in Veterinary Medicine with an emphasis in food animal medicine (2022).
 Her passion for food animal medicine developed as she worked on farms, including both dairy and swine farms.
 Through work and internships during veterinary school, she gained experience designing and running research trials, so if you are interested in conducting an on-farm trial of your own, reach out to Dr. Megan!
 Dr. Megan enjoys working with a variety of farm animals and is excited to build connections with farmers.
-Outside of work, her hobbies include hiking, gardening, fishing, and spending time with her boyfriend Matt and their two cats, Lucy and Linus.
+Outside of work, her hobbies include hiking, gardening, fishing, and spending time with her family.